PavlidisLab/rdp/docs/customization.md

 rdp.settings.cache.load-from-disk=false
 ```

-By default, rgr will retrieve the latest genes and gene-term associations from
+By default, RDP will retrieve the latest genes and gene-term associations from
 NCBI, and GO terms from [Ontobee](http://www.ontobee.org/ontology/OBI).
 Users
 genes and terms will be updated in the aftermath of a successful update.